Fablabsitges/BeachLab_nerd_watch_kokopelli/readme.md

 **milling_images** For those lazy guys that want to fabricate the watch straight away.

 ### Fabrication
-The most straight forward to mill the circuit board is uding the [fab modules](http://kokompe.cba.mit.edu/).
+The most straight forward to mill the circuit board is using the [fab modules](http://kokompe.cba.mit.edu/).
 Inside the **milling_images** folder you will find `.png` files for the traces, holes, cutout and side b traces.
 You should execute them in this order.

 ![](./doc_img/fabmodules.jpg)